wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 HashiCorp's Vault is used by enterprises to centrally secure <a href="#types-of-secrets">all manner of secrets</a> in a way that spans <a href="#multi-cloud">multiple clouds</a>.

+Many of the <a target="_blank" href="https://www.forbes.com/lists/global2000/?sh=79d491635ac0">"Forbes Global 2000" largest companies in the world</a> license Vault's Enterprise capabilities to <strong>centralize management of secrets</strong> for both faster response to changes to personnel and systems.

 {% include whatever.html %}

 ## This is serious, folks